rekudashev/rekudashev.github.io/index.md

 Hello, and welcome to my website!

-I'm a doctoral student at the University of Luxembourg under the supervision of Prof. Pierre Picard.
+I am a postdoctoral researcher at the Department of Spatial Economics at VU Amsterdam.

-I am a structural urban economist who employs quantitative spatial urban models to investigate the economic impacts of cross-border labor mobility and taxation on housing markets, labor market outcomes, and the well-being of individuals.
+My research focuses on structural urban economics, using quantitative spatial urban models to study the economic impacts of cross-border labor mobility and taxation on housing markets, labor market outcomes, and individual well-being.

-**This fall, I will be joining the Department of Spatial Economics at VU Amsterdam as a postdoctoral researcher.**

 Feel free to explore the site, and if you’d like to know more about my work, you can also check out my [CV](/assets/files/CV_2025.pdf).